UniversalDependencies/docs/_cs-overview/specific-syntax.md

 * _více než pravděpodobné_ “more than likely”
 * _Ceny domů se za posledních deset let více než zdvojnásobily._ “Home prices have more than doubled in the past decade.”

-In these cases we consider _více než_ to be a multi-word expression because the two words are inseparable.
+In these cases we consider _více než_ to be a fixed multi-word expression because the two words are inseparable.
 One cannot say _*více procent než 90_ (the word _procent_ can be pulled to the front but then it will skip the whole MWE, as in _těch procent nebylo více než 90_ lit. _the percent were-not more than 90._)